ViewComponent/view_component/docs/api.md

 It's sometimes possible to fix this issue by moving code dependent on `#controller` to a [`#before_render` method](https://viewcomponent.org/api.html#before_render--void).

+### `DuplicateContentError`

+It looks like a block was provided after calling `with_content` on COMPONENT, which means that ViewComponent doesn't know which content to use.

+To fix this issue, use either `with_content` or a block.

 ### `HelpersCalledBeforeRenderError`

 `#helpers` can't be used during initialization as it depends on the view context that only exists once a ViewComponent is passed to the Rails render pipeline.